 How Long Does Cream Cheese Last?

-Like all other dairy products, cream cheese will spoil over time.
+Like all other dairy products, fresh cream cheese will spoil over time.
 The rule regarding cheeses is that the harder they are, the longer they last.
 Thus creamy versions and soft cheeses last significantly shorter than hard, compact cheeses.
 Still, you don’t have to rush to throw cheese in the trash the same day it expires.

 Unopened cream cheese

 If the cream cheese is originally factory packaged and you haven’t opened it yet, chances are it will last at least a week, and maybe two to three, after the expiration date.
 So if you have relatively recently expired cream cheese in the fridge, open it and check the quality.
 If everything is fine, feel free to consume it without fear.
+Cream cheese container usually holds excellent quality.

 Opened cream cheese